John Cena: Feud with AJ Styles (2016–2017)

-Cena returned at WrestleMania 32 on April 3, 2016, helping The Rock fend off The Wyatt Family.
+Cena returned at WrestleMania 32 on April 3, 2016, helping the Rock fend off the Wyatt Family.
 Cena made his full return on the Memorial Day edition of Raw on May 30, four months earlier than had been expected for his type of injury.
 He was confronted by AJ Styles, who betrayed Cena when he joined his former The Club teammates Luke Gallows and Karl Anderson in attacking him.
 On June 19, at Money in the Bank, Cena lost to Styles after interference from Gallows and Anderson.
-At Battleground on July 24, Cena, Enzo Amore and Big Cass defeated The Club in a six-man tag team match after Cena pinned Styles.
+At Battleground on July 24, Cena, Enzo Amore and Big Cass defeated the Club in a six-man tag team match after Cena pinned Styles.
 During the 2016 WWE draft on July 19, Cena was drafted to the SmackDown brand.
 At SummerSlam on August 21, Cena again lost to Styles.
 With Styles later winning the renamed WWE World Championship, Cena challenged him and Dean Ambrose in a triple threat match for the title on October 9 at No Mercy, but lost after being pinned by Styles, which came after Ambrose and Cena simultaneously made Styles submit, therefore restarting the match.
 Cena took a sabbatical from WWE to film American Grit season 2.

 On January 29, 2017, Cena defeated Styles at Royal Rumble to win the WWE Championship and tie Ric Flair for the most recognized world title reigns at 16.
 (Note: Although Ric Flair has won more world championships, several of these reigns are unrecognized by WWE, with the number 16 having been called "WWE mythology".)
 He lost the title in an Elimination Chamber match at the titular event on February 12 to Bray Wyatt, and failed to regain it two nights later on SmackDown Live in a triple threat match also featuring Styles.
-Cena then began a feud with The Miz, with The Miz accusing Cena of being a hypocrite because of his movie commitments, while Cena accused The Miz of stealing other wrestlers' moves and personalities.
-The Miz's wife Maryse then slapped Cena before Cena and his girlfriend Nikki Bella sent The Miz and Maryse retreating.
+Cena then began a feud with the Miz, with the Miz accusing Cena of being a hypocrite because of his movie commitments, while Cena accused the Miz of stealing other wrestlers' moves and personalities. the Miz's wife Maryse then slapped Cena before Cena and his then-girlfriend Nikki Bella sent the Miz and Maryse retreating.
 Cena and Bella defeated them in a mixed tag team match at WrestleMania 33 on April 2, after which Cena proposed marriage to Bella, which she accepted.